Advertiser Disclosure

 Why We Chose FreshBooks For Freelancers With Just A Few Clients

-Technically, FreshBooks is accounting software, but it lacks accounts-payable capabilities, so it might not work as well for accounting as the various versions of QuickBooks.
+Technically, FreshBooks is accounting software.
 With that being said, FreshBooks offers a few more invoicing features than QuickBooks Solopreneur, including the ability to send estimates and schedule late fees.
 FreshBooks also has project management capabilities, such as the ability to manage project budgets.

-Both of FreshBooks' plans for freelancers have a client limit; however, the lower-priced (Lite) plan has a lot of functionality at a low price point for freelancers with just a few clients.
+While this software can get expensive, the lowest-priced plan has a lot of functionality at a low price point for freelancers with just a few clients.

 FreshBooks Freelance Payment Features